datalad-handbook/book/docs/basics/101-5-install.rst

 .. runrecord:: _examples/DL-101-5-1
    :language: console
    :workdir: dl-101/DataLad-101/
-   :realcommand: datalad install -d . -s https://github.com/datalad-datasets/longnow-podcasts.git audio-recordings/longnow
+   :realcommand: datalad install -d . -s https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow

-   $ datalad install --dataset . --source https://github.com/datalad-datasets/longnow-podcasts.git audio-recordings/longnow
+   $ datalad install --dataset . --source https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow

    # or, alternatively, using the shorter options:
-   $ datalad install -d . -s https://github.com/datalad-datasets/longnow-podcasts.git audio-recordings/longnow
+   $ datalad install -d . -s https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow

-This command copied the repository found at the URL https://github.com/datalad-datasets/longnow-podcasts.git into the existing ``DataLad-101`` dataset, into the directory ``audio-recordings/longnow``.
+This command copied the repository found at the URL https://github.com/datalad-datasets/longnow-podcasts.git into the existing ``DataLad-101`` dataset, into the directory ``recordings/longnow``.

-Note: if we had not specified the path ``audio-recordings/longnow``, the command would have installed the dataset in the root of the directory and cleverly used the name of the remote repository "``longnow-podcasts``".
-Alternatively, you could have also installed the dataset from within the ``audio-recordings``, or ``books`` directory.
+Note: if we had not specified the path ``recordings/longnow``, the command would have installed the dataset in the root of the directory and cleverly used the name of the remote repository "``longnow-podcasts``".
+Alternatively, you could have also installed the dataset from within the ``recordings``, or ``books`` directory.
 Important: If you are installing *within* a dataset, but execute the command not from the root of this dataset, your ``-d`` option needs to specify the path to the root of the dataset, and the path needs to start from the directory root.
-For example, if you navigate into ``audio-recordings`` the command would be:
+For example, if you navigate into ``recordings`` the command would be:
-``datalad install -d ../ -s https://github.com/datalad-datasets/longnow-podcasts.git audio-recordings/longnow``.
+``datalad install -d ../ -s https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow``.
 Note that the path did not change, but ``-d .`` changed to ``-d ../`` (the Unix expression for ``parent directory``, i.e. "one-directory-up").